NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 === Initial Value Problems

 Take, for example, the motion of a simple pendulum.
-While the overall motion of bob is determined from length on which it hangs, and the gravity affecting it, the angle at which the bob finds only depends on time.
+While the overall motion of a bob is determined from length on which it hangs, and the gravity affecting it, the angle at which the bob hangs only depends on time.
 Now, the position of a point on a guitar string does not only change in time, but is also affected by the motion of the points around it.
 Both of these systems can be modeled by an EOM, but the pendulum can be modeled an *ordinary differential equation* (ODE), and the guitar string can be modeled by a *partial differential equation* (PDE).

-The nuances on each of these ideas are better left covered by your friendly neighborhood math department, but the detail that is indeed important to this work is that there are techniques that can transform a PDE to a collection of ODEs.
+The nuances on each of these concepts are out of the scope of this work, but the detail that is indeed important here is that there are techniques that can transform a PDE to a collection of ODEs.
 One such procedure is known as the _spectral method_, where by representing the solution to the PDE as a sum of waves (i.e. a Fourier transform), the physics in each dimension only affects the frequency in that dimension @Orszag1969.
 While the solutions to the ODEs would be in so-called "frequency space", applying the inverse Fourier transform on those solutions, achieves the desired solution to the original PDE.
 Whether it be an ODE, a PDE, or a system of ODEs, when modeling physical phenomena, initial values need to be considered to make any concrete predictions about the future state of a specific object.

 For our purposes, an IVP can be thought of as an object with several properties: the acceleration, the initial position and velocity, and the time interval on which you are modeling (which could be unbound e.g. $[0, infinity)$) as shown by the following equation: